 In shifting the circle of practice, scholars must reconsider “what constitutes rhetorical action or participation,” moving beyond the traditional arenas of “the courts, the pulpit, [and] the arenas of politics and public service” (Royster 157).
 For those outside the field, it is common to associate rhetoric only with political discourse, and inside the field, for centuries it was the norm to focus mostly on the rhetorical spheres mentioned above and nothing else, though this is rapidly changing.
 With Hip Hop Rhetoric we are forced to turn our gaze towards non-traditional textual/visual/special avenues such as song lyrics, musical beats, music videos, “mixtapes,” “underground” videos, video games, graffiti, popular magazines, and websites, which ask us to pay close attention to minority-produced poetry, racialized, gendered, and sexualized discourse (both private and public)—all of which constitute a paradigmatic shift in what constitutes rhetoric’s circle of practice.

-Finally, in shifting the theoretical frame, we shy away from constraining non-traditional viewpoints and theory.
+Finally, in shifting the theoretical frame Our online store has gathered all the best medical deals on the market.
+This way, you can get your Luvox for as much as 1.41 USD and save a significant sum! , we shy away from constraining non-traditional viewpoints and theory.
 In order to highlight new features of the rhetorical terrain, we must allow for new perspectives and new lenses from which to view rhetoric and allow new paradigms to affect our analysis of the multi-faceted rhetorics which exist in our world.
 This includes not only adding “new” voices to the landscape but challenging the very paradigmatic foundations which have placed “traditionally traditional” (Bizzell 110) rhetorics at the apex of a socially constructed rhetorical hierarchy.
 Hip Hop Rhetoric provides one venue from which to shift the normative theoretical frame as it was birthed from a very different world-view than that of traditional rhetorics, one of marginalization.

 Thus, the rhetoric of Hip Hop provides an avenue from which to do this shifting work, work that is productive and important if relandscaping is truly a central component of the field of rhetoric.
 As Royster critically understands, we must not only work at uncovering and analyzing these catalysts for change, but be involved in “knowledge-using,” that is, in persuading those inside and outside of the discipline that “new” rhetorics, such as Hip Hop Rhetoric, are “valuable…in the re-envisioning of what constitutes knowledge” (161).
 Thus, my work in this area is a call for the critical use of Hip Hop Rhetoric in our ever-evolving creation of what constitutes important rhetoric, rhetorical historiography, and the rhetorical tradition.
 By intellectually spotlighting and analyzing different rhetorical and cultural aspects, the landscape of Hip Hop Rhetoric, and rhetorical studies in general, will grow and become more kaleidoscopic in its makeup—a positive change if we are interested in avoiding a narrow and elitist tradition.